edurange/tranquility/readme.md

 The .main binary is prebuilt for MacOS, and the .tranquility binary is prebuilt for 64-bit Linux.
 To develop, you'll need the google/uuid, go-redis/redis, and gin-gonic/gin libraries installed on your computer as well.

-To build for 64-bit Linux, just runL
+To build for 64-bit Linux, just run:

 ```shell
 GOOS=linux GOARCH=amd64 go build -o tranquility .